 Take a Pic of Yourself in Yakima at One of these 74 Mural Selfie Walls

 Did you know that the city of Yakima, Washington, has over seventy-four (74) murals that would make for a fantastic place to get your sightseeing selfie?
-The locations included in this gallery include one-of-a-kind murals found at:
+You've no doubt taken quite a few selfies in front of popular landmarks and selfie wallls.

 Keep your eyes out for one of our unique photo-op murals to add to your collection in your social media pics, and stop and take a memorable selfie of yourself in the heart of Yakima!